 If the physical file that is connected to a recent list item has been removed or renamed, it cannot be found and opened any more.
 Usually RayQC checks the availability of the recent objects whenever the Home screen is loaded.
+However, if an item becomes physically unavailable whilst the Home screen is active, PayQC will display a message when the item is clicked and ask the user if the file.

-However, if an item becomes physically unavailable whilst the Home screen is active, RayQC will display a message when the item is clicked, and ask the user if the file should be removed from the recent list.
+RayQC will display a message when the item is clicked, and ask the user if the file should be removed from the recent list.
 It is recommended to do so.